zazaserty/zaquartz/content/Semestre 3/Environmental Economics/Séance 2-Markets and the environment.md

 		![[Pasted image 20250922154008.png]]
 	- A nash equilibrium would be created in cell 60/60, but wouldn't be pareto efficient.
 	- Clearly, the positive component is greater than the negative one so each herdsman will add one animal to his herd.
-	- The outcome will be overgrazing and soil erosion of communal pastures ⇒unsustainable use of the resource In the words of Hardin, ”each man is locked into a system that compels him to increase his herd without limit-in a world that is limited”
+	- The outcome will be overgrazing and soil erosion of communal pastures ⇒unsustainable use of the resource In the words of Hardin, *each man is locked into a system that compels him to increase his herd without limit-in a world that is limited*.
-	- However, the best outcome would be ”Small herd” but needs cooperation.
+	- However, the best outcome would be *Small herd* but needs cooperation.
 	- Overgrazing can be also seen as an example of congestion externality leading to an unsustainable use of the resource component:
 		- Congestion externalities: my use of a resource imposes an additional cost to other’s or reduce the benefits of others that also use this resource.
 		- Threshold effects: Grazing by one herder increases the cost of grazing by other herders only if there are too many herders for the carrying capacity of the land.